 When small business owners think outsourcing, they often jump to overseas solutions, but there are now a number of U.S.-based options for outsourcing marketing, accounting and other core departments of business operations.
 With improved reporting and more efficient operations, outsourced management accounting offers a competitive advantage and ultimately a promising solution to the accountants shortage.

 Which leads me to how outsourced accounting for small business can help.

-How outsourced accounting for small business can ease the fallout from the Great Resignation
+How outsourced accounting for small business can help the accountants shortage

 1).
 Your back-office is managed by someone else

 Turnover is no longer your problem.
 It’s up to the outsourced accounting company you hired to replace a bookkeeper if they resign.
 Everyone is spending a lot on hiring right now, so if you can outsource accounting that takes workload off HR.
 Your HR team can focus on hiring for other departments, instead of worrying about the 300,000 accountants that have walked away from the profession.